simon-javier/backup-manuscript-thesis/main.typ

       [Onychogryphosis], [690], [65], [34],
       [Pitting], [657], [61], [32],
       [Terry’s Nail], [894], [81], [42],
-    ),
-    #v(-2em)
+    )
   ],
-  caption: [Sample distribution per class across dataset splits.], )<class-distribution>
+  caption: [Distribution per class across dataset splits in Fingernail Images Dataset], )<class-distribution>

-The final dataset used in this study consists of 7,258 labeled nail images, divided into three subsets: training (6,360 images, 88%), validation (591 images, 8%), and testing (307 images, 4%) as illustrated in @class-distribution.

-Each subset contains images from ten nail disease classes, with class distributions reflecting a natural imbalance.
-The training set is used for model learning, the validation set for hyperparameter tuning and early stopping, and the test set for final evaluation.

 The class with the highest representation across all sets is Terry's Nail, while Muehrcke’s Lines is the most underrepresented.

-Weighted loss was used during training to compensate for class imbalance and improve model fairness across underrepresented classes.\
+Weighted loss was used during training to compensate for class imbalance and improve model fairness across underrepresented classes.

 #{
   set image(width: 50%)